dkang003/business-card-app/README.md

 2. Figuring out how to pass data to the form_for helpers in ERB, especially with the nested resources (Card#edit)
 3. Had trouble figuring out how to maniupulate form helpers in Rails (see card search view and route / new card view)
 4. Didn't get my ERD/associations right.
 I had to re-associate models yesterday and had to re-wire all my links.
+5. Deploying to Heroku (Page not found)

 ## Things I didn't get to do/finish:
-1. Didn't get to finish the search bar for searching through the user's contacts
+1. Search bar for searching through the user's contacts
-2. Didn't get to implement a smart seach
+2. Smart search
-3. Didn't get to implement a function for users to upload their own image via AWS
+3. Image upload AWS
-4. Didn't get to work on an infinity scroll
+4. Infinity scroll
 5. Didn't get to connect my webcam for users to take picture and enter them into the system